HM-25/Git-Cheat-Sheet/README.md

 git clone <URL> => clones a repo into a current directory and initializes it as a git repository.

+**Uploading Existing Project to GitHub**

+Step 1: Create an empty repository on GitHub!

+Step 2: Create a git repository on your local machine!

+Step 3: Connect the 2 repos, using remote!

+Git Remote commands:

+git remote -v => Lists all existing remotes in a repository.

 # Installation Manual

 **Setting up user name**